micmejia/bible-dump/NKJV/John/John 18.md

 Jesus therefore, knowing all things that would come upon Him, went forward and said to them, "Whom are you seeking?"

 ###### 5
-They answered Him, "Jesus [^a]of Nazareth."
+They answered Him, "Jesus of Nazareth."
 Jesus said to them, "I am _He._" And Judas, who betrayed Him, also stood with them.

 ###### 6
 Now when He said to them, "I am _He,_" they drew back and fell to the ground.